Sunshine Under My Hat

 Mom, in many ways, had a hard life–at least hard experiences, not the least of which was losing two adult children within five years of each other.
 That harshness changed her, and I believe, hastened the onset of her dementia.
 But, Mom was a confirmed optimist.
 She was never a doom and gloom woman, even when the day came that she no longer recognized me.

 It was tough, for both Mom and us.
 Dementia is a hard disease to live with, and sometimes family relationships become strained.
-But there were bright moments, like the day she herself gave me the title for this blog.
-Let me tell you about it.
+But there were bright moments, like the day she herself gave me the title for this blog post.

 She was in the hospital.
 She experienced many hospital stays during her last four years.
 My husband and I were with her that day, and we had talked about how nice the weather was outside, and how it was too bad she was stuck in a hospital bed.